Tmitchy/Web-Application-Security-Assessment/README.md

 6 - Recommended mitigation steps:<br>

-   - Validate and restricted redirect URLs to trusted domains only
+   - Validate and restrict redirect URLs to trusted domains only
    - Avoid using user-controlled input for redirects
    - Implement allowlists for approved destinations
    - Display warnings for external redirects when necessary